Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 To separately report near-limit operating states, a \emph{grey zone} is defined.
 The \emph{grey zone} includes line and transformer loadings between 100\% and 110\% and voltage deviations in the ranges 0.90--0.95~p.u.\ (undervoltage) and 1.05--1.10~p.u.\ (overvoltage).
 Operating states outside these ranges are classified as \emph{hard} congestions, i.e., loadings above 110\% or voltages $V < 0.90$~p.u.\ or $V > 1.10$~p.u.

 The root-cause classification for congestions is performed per time step.
 If \ac{PV} generation exceeds total demand in the generation--load balance, the period is classified as generation-dominant.
 Otherwise it is classified as load-dominant.
 Thermal overloads are interpreted according to this dominance.
 Overloads under generation dominance are classified as generation-side congestions, whereas overloads under load dominance are classified as load-side congestions.
-Voltage violations are assigned based on the direction of the deviation.
-An overvoltage ($V_{\max} > 1.05$~p.u.) is interpreted as generation-side, and an undervoltage ($V_{\min} < 0.95$~p.u.) as load-side.
-If both overvoltage and undervoltage occur within the same period the time step is labeled as a combined load-and-generation congestion.
+Voltage violations follow the same balance-based label, which in practice coincides with the deviation direction: overvoltage ($V_{\max} > 1.05$~p.u.) arises under generation dominance, and undervoltage ($V_{\min} < 0.95$~p.u.) under load dominance.
 Non-convergent periods are handled separately and reported as \emph{not converged}, as affected elements cannot be uniquely identified in these cases.